Saskia-Dwarshuis/UDIM-Tile-Combiner-Script/README.md

 ![UDIM_Tile_Combiner_UI_Numbered](https://user-images.githubusercontent.com/83183389/116453204-98c4e500-a82c-11eb-98db-66bf6a7f3e97.png)

 1. Select a source folder, which should contain the texture maps exported from Substance Painter.
-2. Select a destination folder, in which the combined images will be saved to.
+2. Select a destination folder, into which the combined images will be saved.
-3. Choose which tile setting the script should work with when combining texture maps and change the UDIM tile number values if need be.
+3. Choose which tile setting the script should work with when combining texture maps and change the UDIM tile number values if necessary.
 4. Add or remove material channel sort terms the script should work with when combining texture maps.
 5. Change or remove the combined texture maps’ save name prefix (the default is “Prefix_”).
 6. Select which file type to save the combined texture maps as (the default is .png).